 In the last decade, the FDA approval for new drugs has increased significantly.
 In fact, the FDA approved 41 new drugs from 1990 to 2018, compared to 34 drugs from 1990 to 1999.
 Reviewing the findings of all the studies and clinical trials used to take three years.
 These days, the process can be much faster.
 The number of black box warnings and market withdrawals has also increased along with this faster timeline.
 This has caused concern among doctors who believe the FDA has become too relaxed with its regulatory practices.
 All in all, such issues cause many doctors to be wary of pharmaceuticals, which is a huge barrier for reps.
 Without the assistance of an LMS, many reps won’t get a word in edgeways when they try to teach a doctor about a new drug.

 Pharmaceutical sales representatives need to be properly equipped to navigate the concerns and skepticism of many doctors.
-A sales team can provide value and navigate the difficult conversations created by this environment by using a sales learning management system.
+A strong sales team can provide value and navigate the difficult conversations created by this environment by using a sales learning management system.

 A sales LMS can help significantly to set reps up for success when they meet with doctors or clients.
 Your sales reps can be trained efficiently in how to answer questions and promote products using a sales learning management system.
 If you have a product that requires a great deal of client education, a sales LMS can also be used externally as a sales support tool.
 Use an LMS to share information and training amongst your sales reps and other external stakeholders.

 An LMS Can Help with Client Education

 Pharmaceutical sales reps need to provide information to doctors as part of their work.
 In fact, this often takes up a huge and critical portion of their jobs, and the inability to provide information effectively can lead to sales failures.